 Talent placing the limbs in a Petri dish.

-SCOPE: Dissecting the limb with a scalpel.
+SCREEN: Dissecting the limb with a scalpel: Screenshot10_Dissection.mp4 00:14-00:27.

 Talent placing the dissected limb in a Petri dish containing APBS.
 TXT: APBS: Amphibian Phosphate-Buffered Saline

 Arrange the Pasteur pipettes and the thermoblock set at 37 degrees Celsius with agarose aliquots on a working platform [1].
 Remove the cold block from the minus 20 degrees Celsius freezer [2] and place the cylinder with the parafilm-covered end facing down on top of it [3].